 Zhuang Kunlong, chairman of the board of directors of Xinfengming, said, “We recognize the advantages of BP’s cutting-edge PTA and related technology and its innovative capability in the polyester supply chain.
 We hope that working collaboratively with BP in these areas will further enhance Xinfengming’s competitiveness in the polyester industry in the long run.”

 Based on internal comparisons of conventional PTA technology with BP's latest generation of PTA technology, there are significant reductions in both operational costs and capital costs, leading to high investment returns.
 BP’s technology is also renowned for its significant environmental performance with several Chinese government awards granted since Zhuhai start-up in 2003.
-Through our research and development efforts, we introduced a latest generation PTA technology in our Zhuhai plant that delivered 65% fewer GHG, 75% less water discharge and 95% less solid waste disposal in its manufacturing process than the manufacturing process for conventional PTA technology of the 1990s.
+Through our research and development efforts, we introduced a latest generation PTA technology in our Zhuhai plant that delivered 65% fewer GHG emissions, 75% less water discharge and 95% less solid waste disposal in its manufacturing process than the manufacturing process for conventional PTA technology of the 1990s.

 “We are committed to supporting the sustainable development of China’s petrochemicals industry through our most advanced PTA technologies and expertise,” Dr. Xiaoping Yang, BP China president, added, “Through the MOU, BP and Xinfengming will jointly deliver high-quality products to customers.”